halperta/rhe309k-fall2014/site/assignments/profile.md

 * Structure: Is your structure clear and meaningful?
 * Interview integration: Are quotes and content from your interview smoothly integrated into the essay?
 * Writing: Do you write in an appropriate style, using consistent grammar, spelling, and punctuation?
+* Citation: do you make appropriate use of outside research to inform your report?
+Do you cite these articles correctly?

 ###Parameters